Brussels Sprouts, Noncrossing Trees, and Parking Functions: Odds and ends

 \subsection{Lines of play leading to a particular endstate}

-It is not hard to show that, for each Planted Brussels Sprout Endstate, the PBSGs having that particular PBSE as their endstate correspond to the linear extensions of a particular poset associated with the PBSE.
+It is not hard to show that, for each Planted Brussels Sprouts Endstate, the PBSGs having that particular PBSE as their endstate correspond to the linear extensions of a particular poset associated with the PBSE.
 We can most conveniently describe the poset using the NST picture.
 Given a fixed NST $T$ with edge-set $E_T$, and given two edges $e,e' \in E_T$, write $e \rightarrow e'$ to mean that $e'$ can be obtained from $e$ by swinging $e$ counterclockwise around one of its two endpoints.
 We have already shown that the digraph associated with this relation is acyclic; let $\leq_T$ be its reflexive-transitive closure.
 Then we claim that the PBSGs compatible with $T$ are precisely the linear extensions of the poset $(E_T, \leq_T)$.
 This is easily proved by induction making use of the primary edges, which are the minimum elements of the poset.
-See Figure 6.
+See Figure~\figposet.

 {\sc Acknowledgments}: This article grew out of a problem originally presented by the second author at a meeting of the Cambridge Combinatorics and Coffee Club.
 CCCC was founded by Richard Stanley, and the meeting was hosted by the Worldwide Center of Mathematics.
 Alex Postnikov devised the proof-by-recursion of Theorem 3.
 Subsequently, Tanya Khovanova brought the problem to the attention of the first author (as part of the PRIMES program), who found a bijective proof of Theorem 3, and also conjectured and proved Theorem 2.
 Nathan Williams found his own proof of Theorem 5.
+We are grateful to the anonymous referee who made many suggestions that improved this article.